Old Point Loma Lighthouse And Cabrillo National MonumentCurrently Closed

 - Tags: Light House, Landmark, Walking Area, Monument, Family And Kids

-About Old Point Loma Lighthouse And Cabrillo National Monument, San Diego
+Old Point Loma Lighthouse And Cabrillo National Monument - Review

 The site commemorates the landing of Juan Rodriguez Cabrillo, the first European on the West Coast of the USA, at San Diego Bay on September 28, 1542.
 The views at the monument are incredible-the San Diego skyline, Mexico's Coronado Islands, the Naval Air Station North Island, and the Pacific Ocean.
 In January and February you can spot whales and dolphins in the water from Whale Overlook.
 The park is also a popular birding spot.